Bert Templeton: World Juniors

 He coached the Fincups to a silver medal at the 1977 World Junior Ice Hockey Championships in the days before Canada sent a national team and the Canadian World Junior team in Piestany in 1987.

-North Bay & Later Years
+North Bay and later years

 Templeton was the longest-serving coach in North Bay Centennials history, serving as their boss for twelve of the team's twenty seasons.
 In 1994, Templeton coached North Bay to an OHL title.

 He also coached the Barrie Colts and Sudbury Wolves in the OHL, the Niagara Falls Flyers, and from 1979 to 1981 the American Hockey League's Nova Scotia Voyageurs.

 Templeton twice won the OHL's Coach of the Year award, represented by the Matt Leyden Trophy, in 1975 and 1994.
 He also twice won the OHL Executive of the Year award, in 1992 and 1996.

 Personal

 Templeton was married to Sandi Templeton.
 He had three children, and two stepchildren.

 Bert Templeton died in 2003 from kidney cancer.
 He was posthumously awarded the Bill Long Award for lifetime distinguished service to the OHL in 2005.